nandugachristine/elearningchat-application/README.md

-# elearningchat-application
+# Elearning chat-application
-A simple integrated chat and eLearning application for educational institutions written in PHP,Javasritpt
+A simple integrated chat and eLearning application for Educational institutions written in PHP,Javasritpt.